tacogips/browsejs.nvim/README.md

 Usecase:
 - Webpack is too heavy.
-- Copying and pasting to the html file is a bit pain in the neck.
+- Copying and pasting js code to the html file is a bit pain in the neck.
-- Run p5.js interactively
+- Run js interactively
 - etc

 Installation